siakaramalegos/sia.codes-eleventy/src/posts/avif-on-cloudinary.md

 ## Results and next steps

-As you saw above, the buffalo picture (from my recent post on [render-blocking resources](/posts/render-blocking-resources/)) went from 198 kB to 97 kB.
+The buffalo picture (from my recent post on [render-blocking resources](/posts/render-blocking-resources/)) went from 198 kB to 97 kB.
 The results around my site vary based on the image, and the savings increase on larger (width) images.

 Nowadays, we have devices with 2x, 3x, and higher [DPR](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) (device pixel ratio) screens.
 Humans can't see much better than 2x.
 Also, we can't detect lower quality as well on higher DPR images.